emberjs/guides/source/ember-inspector/troubleshooting.md

 <img src="../../images/guides/ember-inspector/troubleshooting-data-adapter.png" width="350">

-It means that you are either not using a data persistence library (such as Ember Data), or the library you're using does not support the Ember Inspector.
+It means that the data persistence library you're using does not support the Inspector.

-If you are the library's author, [see this section](../data/#toc_building-a-data-custom-adapter) on how to add Ember Inspector support.
+If you are the library's author, [see this section](../data/#toc_building-a-data-custom-adapter) on how to add Inspector support to your library.

 ### Promises Not Detected